mzomer/CO2-medshrub-analysis/README.md

 - `CO2-medshrub.Rproj` – RStudio Project file (opens the project root)

-- `renv.lock` – records the exact versions of all R packages used in the project; these are restored during the Docker build via renv::restore().
+- `renv.lock` – records the exact versions of all R packages used in the project

 ## README Files ##